 The contractor's personnel and equipment shall remain behind drums or barricades at all times.
-A minimum traffic lane width of 16'-0", excluding the drums, is required during peak traffic periods (3 PM - 7 PM northbound, 7 AM - 9 AM southbound).
-A setback of 4'-0" between the traffic lane (i.e., the side of the drum nearest to traffic) and any work activities within the work zone must be maintained at all times.
-See Appendix C for more details.
+When a one-lane closure is in use, a minimum roadway width of 28', excluding drums, must be maintained at all times for two lanes of travel.
+When a two-lane closure is in use, a minimum travel lane width of 16', excluding drums, is required at all times.
+Also, a setback of 4'-0" between the traffic lane (i.e., the side of the drum nearest to traffic) and any work activities within the work zone must be maintained at all times.
+See Appendix B for more details.
 Additional setups to contain and remove paint, and to coat the prepared steel may be required to maintain the minimum traffic lane widths.